 On the basis of the information that the court accepts as true, the court will determine that the accused genuinely believed the complainant was consenting at the time of the offence (the subjective component), and that a reasonable person, in the same circumstances as the accused and with the same knowledge as the accused had at the time, would have been satisfied that the complainant was consenting to the sexual act.

-If the court has any reasonable doubt, the benefit of doubt must go to defendant.
+If the court has any reasonable doubt, the benefit of the doubt must go to the defendant.

-There are some limits of the defence of mistaken belief in consent.
+There are some limits to the defence of mistaken belief in consent.

 The defence of mistaken belief in consent often comes down to what criminal defence lawyers call a “battle of credibility.”